RevanDTH/PlannerX/README.md

 ### Installation

+Download the latest release from the [release tab](https://github.com/RevanDTH/PlannerX/releases) and run the PlannerX-Setup.exe file.
+This will install PlannerX and also automatically add PlannerX to the PATH.

 If you want to build the tool yourself and therefore need the source-code, just do the following:
 ```bash
 # clone repository